UPPMAX/UPPMAX-documentation/docs/naiss/rstudio_on_kebnekaise.md

 In the launch settings, scroll down and click 'Launch' to start the launch.

-???- hint "How does that look like?
+???- hint "How does that look like?"

     ![Click 'Launch'](rstudio_on_kebnekaise_6.png)

     > Click 'Launch'

-???- hint "How does launching looks like?
+???- hint "How does launching looks like?"

     At the top you will see this: